casey/just/README.md

 set NAME := true
 ```

-The `working-directory` setting can be set to a string, or an
+Non-boolean settings can be set to both strings and
-expression<sup>master</sup>.
-Because the `working-directory` setting affects
+expressions.<sup>master</sup>

-backtick execution and the behavior of many functions, the expression may not
+However, because settings affect the behavior of backticks and many functions,
-contain backticks, function calls, or references to variable assignments which
+those expressions may not contain backticks or function calls, directly or
-themselves, directly or transitively, contain backticks or function calls.
+transitively via reference.

 #### Allow Duplicate Recipes